-- 8.11 Amendments We have the right to amend this agreement at any time.
-Any amendment we make to comply with the Code and related regulations does not require your consent.
-You will be deemed to have consented to any other amendment unless, within 30 days from the date we send the amendment, you notify us in writing that you do not consent. - 8.12 Withdrawals or Transfers All requests for withdrawal or transfer will be in writing on a form provided by or acceptable to us.
-The method of distribution must be specified in writing or in any other method acceptable to us.
-The tax identification number of the recipient must be provided to us before we are obligated to make a distribution.
-Withdrawals will be subject to all applicable tax and other laws and regulations, including but not limited to possible early distribution penalty taxes, surrender charges, and withholding requirements. - 8.13 Transfers From Other Plans - We can receive amounts transferred to this IRA from the trustee or custodian of another IRA.
+- 9.12 Transfers From Other Plans - We can receive amounts transferred to this Roth IRA from the trustee or custodian of another Roth IRA as permitted by the Code.
 In addition, we can accept rollovers of eligible rollover distributions from employer-sponsored retirement plans as permitted by the Code.
-We reserve the right not to accept any transfer or direct rollover. - 8.14 Liquidation of Assets We have the right to liquidate assets in your IRA if necessary to make distributions or to pay fees, expenses, taxes, penalties, or surrender charges properly chargeable against your IRA.
-If you fail to direct us as to which assets to liquidate, we will decide, in our complete and sole discretion, and you agree to not hold us liable for any adverse consequences that result from our decision. - 8.15 Restrictions on the Fund Neither you nor any beneficiary may sell, transfer, or pledge any interest in your IRA in any manner whatsoever, except as provided by law or this agreement.
+We reserve the right not to accept any transfer. - 9.13 Liquidation of Assets We have the right to liquidate assets in your Roth IRA if necessary to make distributions or to pay fees, expenses, taxes, penalties, or surrender charges properly chargeable against your Roth IRA.
+If you fail to direct us as to which assets to liquidate, we will decide, in our complete and sole discretion, and you agree to not hold us liable for any adverse consequences that result from our decision. - 9.14 Restrictions on the Fund Neither you nor any beneficiary may sell, transfer, or pledge any interest in your Roth IRA in any manner whatsoever, except as provided by law or this agreement.

-The assets in your IRA will not be responsible for the debts, contracts, or torts of any person entitled to distributions under this agreement.
+The assets in your Roth IRA will not be responsible for the debts, contracts, or torts of any person entitled to distributions under this agreement.

-8.16 What Law Applies - This agreement is subject to all applicable federal and state laws and regulations.
+9.15 What Law Applies - This agreement is subject to all applicable federal and state laws and regulations.
 If it is necessary to apply any state law to interpret and administer this agreement, the law of our domicile will govern.